Project-MONAI/model-zoo/models/breast_density_classification/docs/README.md

 A pre-trained model for breast-density classification.

 # Model Overview
 This model is trained using transfer learning on InceptionV3.
 The model weights were fine tuned using the Mayo Clinic Data.
 The details of training and data is outlined in https://arxiv.org/abs/2202.08238.
+The images should be resampled to a size [299, 299, 3] for training.
+A training pipeline will be added to the model zoo in near future.
 The bundle does not support torchscript.

 # Input and Output Formats
-The input image should have the size [3, 299, 299].
+The input image should have the size [299, 299, 3].
 The output is an array with probabilities for each of the four class.

 # Sample Data
 In the folder `sample_data` few example input images are stored for each category of images.
 These images are stored in jpeg format for sharing purpose.